sta199-f22-1/project/.github/ISSUE_TEMPLATE/peer-review.md

 - Peer review by: [NAME OF TEAM DOING THE REVIEW]

-- Names of team members that participated in this review: [FULL NAMES OF TEAM MEMBERS DOING THE REVIEW]
+- Names of team members that participated in this review: [FULL NAMES OF TEAM MEMBERS PARTICIPATING IN THE REVIEW DURING THE LAB SESSION]

 - Describe the goal of the project.